openstack-archive/docs-specs/specs/ocata/build-pdf-from-rst-guides.rst

 Add the support of building PDFs using current Sphinx build infrastructure using RST-sourced files in openstack-manuals repository.

+Generating PDF files using RST-sourced files includes two steps in workflow.
+First, Sphinx generates LaTeX files (.tex) from RST-sourced files.
+Second, pdflatex generates PDF files from generated LaTeX files.

-After Sphinx build supports PDF file generation, apply PDF buildings to all the HTML documents in openstack-manuals repository, add the build job to work with HTML builds, publish PDF files on docs.openstack.org per each document build, and finally insert PDF download URLs in the landing page of HTML documents.
+After the combination of Sphinx and LaTeX supports PDF file generation, apply PDF buildings to all the HTML documents in openstack-manuals repository using LaTeX PDF generation.
+And add the build job to work with HTML builds, publish PDF files on docs.openstack.org per each document build, and finally insert PDF download URLs in the landing page of HTML documents.

 Note that the main change will happen in openstack-doc-tools for scripts, openstackdocstheme for possible additional themes for PDFs,